open2c/pairtools/README.md

 To get started, check out the [documentation](http://pairsamtools.readthedocs.io).

-pairsamtools operate on files compliant with the [.pairs](https://github.com/4dn-dcic/pairix/blob/master/pairs_format_specification.md) format defined by the [4D Nucleome Consortium](https://www.4dnucleome.org/).
+pairsamtools produce and operate on tab-separated files compliant with the [.pairs](https://github.com/4dn-dcic/pairix/blob/master/pairs_format_specification.md) format defined by the [4D Nucleome Consortium](https://www.4dnucleome.org/).
+All pairsamtools properly manage file headers and keep track of the data processing history.

 ## installation